zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 3-Regime II.md

 - The other members of the family retain influence and constrain the monarch.
 - Usually long-lived, the problem of succession is largely solved.
 - **Examples**:
-- Saudi-Arabia
+- Saudi-Arabia.
 - Qatar.
 - United Arab Emirates.
 - Jordan.
 ### Autocratic survival
 ![[Pasted image 20250930153329.png]]
 Some regimes just didn't colapse because of intervention such as the URSS with some of its satellites.
 Most regimes eventually go trough changes such as monarchy->constitutional monarchy.